 When should medication be taken?

 Medication should be taken as directed by a doctor or pharmacist or according to the instructions on the packet.
-Try to make sure medications are taken at the same time every day, though some medicines need to be given at specific times such as before, with or after food.
+Some medications need to be taken purely when needed, for example to manage pain, others more regularly, for example several times a day or before, with or after food.